 - After all of the evidence has been introduced, the parties will be excused from the room so that the Board may deliberate.

 - The University Hearing Board shall determine, by a preponderance of evidence, whether the respondent violated this policy.
-The University has the burden to demonstrate by a preponderance of evidence that the respondent violated this policy.
-Preponderance of evidence means that it is more likely than not that a violation occurred.
-If the University Hearing Board determines that the respondent did violate this policy, the complainant will be allowed to submit a statement regarding the impact that the misconduct has had on the educational, living and/or working environment of the complainant.
+The University has the burden of demonstrating by a preponderance of evidence that the respondent violated this policy.
+A preponderance of evidence means that it is more likely than not that a violation occurred.
+If the University Hearing Board determines that the respondent violated this policy, the complainant will be allowed to submit a statement regarding the impact that the misconduct has had on the complainant's educational, living, and/or working environment.

 - When the board has made a decision regarding responsibility, the parties will be invited back into the room for a reading of the decision and any recommended sanctions.